oracle-livelabs/apex/workflows/7-running-the-app.md

   ![thank you email](./images/thank-you-email.png " ")

-2. Log in as RAJESH and verify the Feedback entered successfully.
+2. Log in as RAJESH and verify the Feedback was entered successfully.

   ![wait for feedback](./images/rajesh-feedback-check.png " ")

-## Additional Scenarios to Try:
+## Additional Scenarios to Try
 1. **Double Booking:** As a Hospital Staff, try to book 2 appointments for the same time for 2 different patients with the same doctor.
 Observe the workflow termination for the second patient.

 2. **Doctor Rejects Appointment:** As a Doctor, reject an appointment request.
 Observe the workflow termination for the patient.

 3. **Appointment Within 7 Days:** As a Hospital Staff, try to book an appointment for the same patient with the same doctor within 7 days of the last appointment.
 Observe the calculated consultation fees.

 4. **Delay in Invoice Response:** As a patient, after receiving an Invoice Request, do not act on the task.
-Observe the workflow termination and receive a No Appointment Email after 1 day.
+Observe the workflow termination and receive a No Appointment Email after one day.

 5. **Delay in Feedback Response:** As a patient, after receiving a Feedback Request, do not act on the task.
-Observe the workflow completion and no Thank You Note after 12 hours.
+Observe the workflow completion, and no Thank You Note after 12 hours.

-## Summary:
+## Summary
 In this hands-on lab, you learned how to:
 - Automate business processes using APEX Workflow.
 - Define workflow activities, variables, parameters, additional data, and connections.